Primary Election: June 2, 2026

 Nobody should go bankrupt because they got sick.
 Nobody should ration insulin.
 Nobody should skip a doctor visit because the copay is a week's groceries.
 And nobody should have to stay in a job they hate because losing employer-sponsored insurance means losing access to care.

 I know what it's like to fight the VA for basic care.
 I know what it's like to navigate a system that's designed to wear you down until you give up.
-And I know that the families on the Peninsula, even in one of the wealthiest counties in the country, are one serious diagnosis away from financial ruin because of deductibles, out-of-network charges, and the endless maze of prior authorizations.
+And I know that the families in our district, even in one of the wealthiest counties in the country, are one serious diagnosis away from financial ruin because of deductibles, out-of-network charges, and the endless maze of prior authorizations.

 Healthcare is a right, not a revenue stream.
 Anyone who tells you otherwise is either making money off the current system or taking money from the people who are.